 Potential symptoms of breast implant illness after having breast augmentation

-Breast implant illness is still being actively studied by researchers and is not yet fully understood, although there are specific symptoms which are more likely as part of breast implant illness.
+Breast implant illness is still being actively studied by researchers and is not yet fully understood, although there are specific symptoms that are more likely as part of breast implant illness.
 It is helpful to understand what breast implant illness is and what symptoms to look for in case you experience similar symptoms after breast augmentation.
-It is important to remember that breast implant illness is sporadic and certain symptoms should be taken seriously during breast augmentation recovery.
+It is important to remember that breast implant illness is sporadic, and certain symptoms should be taken seriously during breast augmentation recovery.
 Many of the symptoms described below can often be found in other medical conditions and are often short-lived.
 If you have any concerns about potential breast implant illness symptoms, we recommend having a follow-up appointment with your surgeon for a detailed clinical assessment.

-- Fatigue and lethargy – lack of energy may also be reported by many patients who often feel tired for most of the day and lack energy to carry out normal activities.
+- Fatigue and lethargy – lack of energy may also be reported by many patients who often feel tired for most of the day and lack the energy to carry out normal activities.

-- Sleep disruption and insomnia – although it is common to experience altered sleeping habits in the early period after breast augmentation surgery, this is most commonly due to the need to sleep on your back which may not be ideal for many patients who prefer to sleep on their side or front.
+- Sleep disruption and insomnia – Although it is common to experience altered sleeping habits in the early period after breast augmentation surgery, this is most commonly due to the need to sleep on your back, which may not be ideal for many patients who prefer to sleep on their side or front.
 Some patients may develop persistent alterations to their sleeping habits and may have difficulty falling asleep or staying asleep.

 - Hormonal imbalance – disruption in the levels of oestrogen and progesterone may contribute to potential symptoms of breast implant illness.
 Patients may develop hair loss or weight changes.
 A reduced sex drive or may be experiencing early menopausal symptoms.
 Some women may produce alterations in the normal menstrual cycle.